veorq/misc/STUDENTS.md

 "Don’t bullshit yourself or others.
 Apply brutal honesty and transparency to everything you do," to quote from [GyShiDo](http://gyshido.com/).
-Equip yourself with a good bullshit detector, you'll need it if you work in cybersecurity.
+Equip yourself with a good bullshit detector, you'll need it if you work in information security.
 Bullshit signs in information security are for example:

 * The abuse of the work "cyber."